robert-osborne/django-kevin/README.md

 Run project locally in dev environment
 --------------------------------------

-Recommended to use foreman to start processes:
+Recommended to use foreman to use development environment variables and processes:

-*By default, .foreman uses the development versions of .env and Procfile*
+    echo "env: .env.dev" > .foreman
+    echo "procfile: Procfile.dev" >> .foreman

+Use the right virtual environment:

+    workon {{ project_name }}-dev

+Start the server with:

     foreman start